5464jmy/NOCUDARuntime/pybind11/docs/classes.rst

             // ... remainder ...

-Write only properties can be defined by passing ``nullptr`` as the input for the read function.
+Write only properties can be defined by passing ``nullptr`` as the inputPtr for the read function.

 .. seealso::